 April is Adenomyosis Awareness Month.
-Although adenomyosis is a fairly common condition, it is still largely shrouded in mystery.
-Let's debunk 5 common myths associated with it in this article.
+Although adenomyosis is a relatively common condition, it is still largely shrouded in mystery.
+In this article, let's debunk 5 common myths associated with it.

 What is adenomyosis?

-Adenomyosis is a condition in which the lining of the uterus (endometrium) grows into the muscle tissue of the uterus.
-These cells behave in the same way as in the uterine cavity during menstruation – they bleed.
-However, because they are enclosed in the muscle layer, the blood cannot drain freely.
-This creates small pockets of blood within the muscle tissue , which can cause pressure in the lower abdomen, painful menstruation and other unpleasant symptoms.
+Adenomyosis is a condition in which the lining of the uterus (endometrium) grows into the muscular wall of the uterus.
+These cells behave the same way during menstruation as they do in the uterine cavity – they bleed.
+However, because they are enclosed within the muscle layer, the blood cannot drain freely.
+This creates small pockets of blood within the muscle tissue, which can cause pelvic pressure, painful menstruation, and other unpleasant symptoms.

-Myth #1: Adenomyosis always causes heavy and painful menstruation
+Myth #1: Adenomyosis always manifests as heavy and painful menstruation

-Heavy menstrual bleeding, pelvic pain, or discomfort are common symptoms of adenomyosis, but they do not necessarily occur in all patients.
-Adenomyosis affects approximately one in ten women , yet many are unaware of it—almost a third have no symptoms . ( 1 ) However, the list of symptoms does not always end with painful menstruation.
-Many women also experience pressure on the bladder or rectum, pain during intercourse, or chronic fatigue.
+Heavy menstrual bleeding, pain, or discomfort in the pelvic area are common symptoms of adenomyosis, but they do not necessarily occur in all patients.
+Adenomyosis affects approximately one in ten women, yet many of them are unaware of it – almost a third have no symptoms.
+(1) Conversely, the list of symptoms does not always end with painful menstruation.
+Many women also suffer from bladder or rectal pressure, pain during intercourse, or chronic fatigue.

 Migraine or vulvar pain?
-Read this article about menstrual symptoms you may not know about.
+Read the article about menstrual symptoms you might not know about.

 Myth #2: Adenomyosis is the same as endometriosis

-Although the two diagnoses are different, they are not mutually exclusive .
-There are studies that suggest that women with adenomyosis may also have endometriosis at the same time. ( 2 )
+Although these two diagnoses differ, they are not mutually exclusive.
+Studies suggest that women with adenomyosis may also have endometriosis.
+(2)

 Myth #3: Adenomyosis necessarily leads to infertility

 Adenomyosis leads to chronic inflammation in the uterine tissue, which can affect the structure of the uterine lining and create an inhospitable environment for a fertilized egg.
-This can reduce the chance of successful embryo implantation and maintaining a pregnancy.
-In severe cases, adenomyosis can lead to infertility, but this does not mean that it always prevents pregnancy.
+This can reduce the chance of successful embryo implantation and maintenance of pregnancy.
+In severe cases, adenomyosis can lead to infertility, but it does not mean that it always prevents pregnancy.

-Determining the extent to which adenomyosis is the cause of fertility problems can be difficult, as it is often a combination of factors .
-Statistically, endometriosis is more common in older women, and the quality and number of eggs naturally decline with age.
+Determining the extent to which adenomyosis causes conception problems can be complex, as it is often a combination of several factors.
+Statistically, older women suffer from endometriosis, and with increasing age, the quality and number of eggs naturally decrease.
 In addition, adenomyosis often occurs together with endometriosis or uterine fibroids, which can also affect fertility.
-However, many women with adenomyosis can still become pregnant, even without treatment.
-There are also options to support fertility in women with adenomyosis, including assisted reproduction.
+However, many women with adenomyosis can still get pregnant, even without the need for treatment.
+There are also options to support the fertility of women with adenomyosis, including assisted reproduction.

 Read a woman's story: I had my eggs frozen